Mister and Miss Supranational Thailand

 Mister and Miss Supranational Thailand is a national pageant to select Thailand's representative to the Mister Supranational and Miss Supranational pageant.
 This pageant is unrelated to the Miss Universe Thailand, Miss Thailand World or Miss International Thailand national contests.

+History

+The Miss Supranational franchise was introduced to Thailand in 2017 by Nahatai Lekbumrung and Kampol Thongchai, who had previously organized Miss International Thailand.
+In 2021, the Possible Dream 789 Company became the new rightsholder.

+The current Mister Supranational Thailand 2025 is Piyapong Kammeesawang and Miss Supranational Thailand 2025 is Michelle Behrmann.